yt-project/yt/doc/source/visualizing/plots.rst

 Slice and projection plots both provide a callback for over-plotting particle positions onto gas fields.
-However, sometimes you want to plot the particle quantities by themselves, perhaps because the gas fields are not relevant to the point you're trying to make with your plot, or perhaps because your dataset doesn't contain any gas fields in the first place.
-Additionally, you may want to plot your particles with a third field, such as particle mass or age,  mapped to a colorbar. :class:`~yt.visualization.particle_plots.ParticlePlot` provides a convenient way to do this in yt.
+However, sometimes you want to plot the particle quantities by themselves, perhaps because the gas fields are not relevant to the your point, or perhaps because your dataset doesn't contain any gas fields in the first place.
+Additionally, you may want to plot your particles with a third field, such as particle mass or age,  mapped to a colorbar.
+:class:`~yt.visualization.particle_plots.ParticlePlot` provides a convenient way to do this in yt.

 The easiest way to make a :class:`~yt.visualization.particle_plots.ParticlePlot` is to use the convenience routine, analagous to :class:`~yt.visualization.plot_window.SlicePlot`.